-Soak in 1 cup whiskey (more if needed, fruit should be all soaked).
+Soak in 1 cup whiskey (more if needed later for soaking the cake and storing).

-- Use candied red and green cherries, pineapple, apricots, plums, orange, lemon and ginger,
+Use candied red and green cherries, pineapple, apricots, plums, orange, lemon and ginger as follows:

 Chopped Nuts – 1 cup each